pockerman/qubic_engine/cubic_engine/README.md

 - <a href="examples/exe12/doc/exe.md">Example 12</a> Linear Regression
 - <a href="examples/exe13/doc/exe.md">Example 13</a> Logistic Regression
 - <a href="examples/exe14/doc/exe.md">Example 14</a> Logistic Regression With ```BatchGradientDescentWrapper```
+- <a href="examples/exe16/doc/exe.md">Example 16</a> Compare Lasso, Ridge and ElasticNet Regularizers

 ### <a name="reinforcement_learning"></a> Reinforcement Learning